tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher-Mini-tutorial.md

 ```
 **After `WITH` clause**:
   - `WHERE` clause can be placed after a `WITH` clause to filter intermediate results.
 This allows you to apply conditions based on aggregated or calculated data.
-  - Example: Example: Filter accounts with more than one transfer.
+  - Example 2: Filter accounts with more than one transfer.

 ```graphql
 USE GRAPH financialGraph